nuxeo-sandbox/polymer-sample-ui/polymer-nuxeo/README.md

 [![Build Status](https://travis-ci.org/PolymerElements/polymer-starter-kit.svg?branch=master)](https://travis-ci.org/PolymerElements/polymer-starter-kit)

+#### Sample Polymer application to view, browse, and create content using the Nuxeo Platform.

 This template is a starting point for building apps using a drawer-based layout.
 The layout is provided by `app-layout` elements.